 Am I eligible?
 Can my kid participate?

-Children under 10 may register for free without chip timing.
+Children under 10 on race day may register for free without chip timing.
 All in-person participants of any age must register.
 To include chip timing, in-person race participants must register and pay the registration fee.

 The Great Columbia Crossing Virtual 10K is a fun option for the entire family.
 It is an event enjoyed by both amateurs and skilled athletes.
 All ages are welcome to register for this year's virtual event.
 Because each registered participant gets the same perks, registration is the same cost for minors and adults.
 Every minor (age 17 and under) must be accompanied by an adult guardian at all times during their participation in the virtual event.